 Laura Shepherd-Robinson was born in Bristol in 1976.
 She has a BSc in Politics from the University of Bristol and an MSc in Political Theory from the London School of Economics.
 Laura worked in politics for nearly twenty years before re-entering normal life to complete an MA in Creative Writing at City University.
 She lives in London with her husband, Adrian.

 BLOOD & SUGAR, her first novel, won the Historical Writers’ Association Debut Crown and the Specsaver’s Debut Crime Novel award, was a Waterstones Thriller of the Month, and a Guardian and Telegraph novel of the year.
 It was also shortlisted for the Crime Writers’ Association John Creasey (New Blood) Dagger and the Sapere Historical Dagger; the Amazon Publishing/Capital Crime Best Debut Novel; and the Goldsboro Glass Bell; and longlisted for the Theakston’s Crime Novel of the Year.
-Her new novel, DAUGHTERS OF NIGHT, was published by Pan Macmillan in 2020 and her latest novel, THE SQUARE OF SEVENS was published by Mantle in June 2023.
+Her novel, DAUGHTERS OF NIGHT, was published by Pan Macmillan in 2020 and her latest novel, THE SQUARE OF SEVENS was published by Mantle in June 2023.